Our Approach

 Evidence Based

-Our programs are designed in alignment with UNESCO’s International Technical Guidance for Sexuality Education (2018).
+Our whole-of-school (K-12) programs are developed in alignment with UNESCO’s International Technical Guidance for Sexuality Education.
 The Guidance presents the evidence base for delivering comprehensive sexuality education within a framework of human rights and gender equality.

 Inclusive

 We strive to ensure that every young person engaged in our programs feels seen and included.
-Research demonstrates that young people are critical of the lack of diversity represented in formal sex education programs.
-In our own research, we have heard from young people themselves how isolating and harmful this can be for them.
+Research demonstrates that young people are critical of the lack of diversity in existing sex education.

-At Learning Consent we make sure that the diversity of young people’s lived experiences is reflected in the content and delivery of our curriculum, so that all young people feel seen and can relate no matter where they are sitting on the gender and/or sexuality spectrum.
+At Learning Consent we make sure that the diversity of young people’s experiences of gender, sexualities and relationships is reflected across our programs, so that all young people can benefit from education that is informative and relevant.

-Learning Consent persistently contests the heterosexual privilege that disturbingly permeates much of the contemporary sex education taught to young people.
+Learning Consent persistently contests the heterosexual privilege that permeates much of contemporary sex education for young people.
 Our own research ensures a diverse sample of young people, and our training reflects this.

 Student Centred